mbolt35/coffee-graph/README.md

     f = new Foo()
     console.log f.getName()

-The above example used to be a limitation, but as of now, a variable assigned to `this`, `@`, or `window` will inherit the dependency link rules.
+As of version `0.0.8`, a variable assigned to `this`, `@`, or `window` will inherit the dependency link rules.
 This solution will most likely not cover all aspects of the CoffeeScript syntax, but hopefully it will provide better support for applications targetting browser and node.js.

 ## How It Works